bitcoin/bitcoin/depends/README.md

 #### For macOS cross compilation

-    sudo apt-get install g++ zip
+    apt install clang lld llvm g++ zip

-Note: You must obtain the macOS SDK before proceeding with a cross-compile.
+Clang 18 or later is required.
+You must also obtain the macOS SDK before proceeding with a cross-compile.
 Under the depends directory, create a subdirectory named `SDKs`.
 Then, place the extracted SDK under this new directory.
 For more information, see [SDK Extraction](../contrib/macdeploy/README.md#sdk-extraction).

 #### For Win64 cross compilation